NASCAR Craftsman Truck Series at Lime Rock Park: History

 On August 29, 2024, the 2025 schedule released announcing a race at Lime Rock.
 The Laborers' International Union of North America (LiUNA) was announced as the inaugural title sponsor for the race.
 The inaugural race was won by Corey Heim, who swept both stages and led a race-high 99 laps.
+In 2026, Grant Enfinger won after outlasting a chaotic event featuring seven cautions, surviving a dramatic late-race restart over Landen Lewis and Kaden Honeycutt to capture his first career road course victory.